Applying to medical school is nowhere near as simple or straightforward as many pre-med students hope to believe.

+If you're wondering where to begin, read my guide on How to Start Studying for the MCAT.
 For even more on MCAT prep, check out my free Ultimate Guide to MCAT Prep.
 It will help you formulate a concrete study plan by helping you figure out where you stand now, identify your goals, and then figure out what it takes to reach them.

 Letters of Recommendation